aufwaerts/BinSmart-ESS/README.md

 - neglectable energy loss to grid,  less than 1% when battery not fully charged
 - silent operation (no fans)
 - self-consumption of the entire system: less than 5 W
-- total efficiency (AC-to-AC): larger than 80%
+- total efficiency (AC-to-AC): above 80%

 Especially the last three criteria seemed impossible to meet with one solution.
 Affordable "AC coupled" ESS solutions were typically inefficient, noisy and/or consumed a significant amount of energy themselves.
 One dealer offered me a system with a self-consumption of 20 W, which corresponds to 175 kWh p.a. (more than a third of the entire PV output).